IBM-Cloud/docs/services/IoT/data_visualization.md

 7. Finally, position the new card on your board by dragging it to a good location.

 Great!
 You can now see the real-time data of your device!

+For step-by-step instructions about how to display real-time device data, see the [Configuring Boards & Cards in the new Watson IoT Dashboard](https://developer.ibm.com/recipes/tutorials/configuring-the-cards-in-the-new-watson-iot-dashboard/) recipe.